Health Information Technology

 Course provides comprehensive study of healthcare reimbursement methodologies, commercial health insurance plans, government-sponsored healthcare programs and managed care plans.
 Focus is on Medicare-Medicaid prospective payment systems for inpatients and post-acute care patients and other systems for ambulatory patients.
 Emphasis is on role of clinical coding and coding compliance, revenue cycle management and value-based purchasing.

 Course focuses on new issues in fast changing health information management environment.
 Topics covered each semester will vary based on current issues and perceived student need.
 Course may be repeated three times as long as specific topic is different.
+Fee Varies.
 Prerequisite may vary by topic.